frescobaldi/frescobaldi/frescobaldi_app/userguide/mode_shift.md

 The mode name should be preceded by a note name in the language of the document.

-*Note that unlike the modal transposer all pitches will be shifted to the choosen scale regardless of which mode they possibly belonged to originally.*
+*Note that unlike the modal transposer all pitches will be shifted to the chosen scale regardless of which mode they possibly belonged to originally.*

 This feature is currently experimental, see {experimental}.